Involutive minimal generating sets with two commuting involutions of Extended Special Linear group $ES{L_3}(\mathbb{Z})$, $ES{L_2}(\mathbb{Z})$ and analytical and recursive formulas of roots in SL$_3(\mathbb{F}_p)$ \RomanNumeralCaps{3}: Introduction

 An analytical formula of root in $SL(3, \mathbb{Z}$) is found, recursive formula for $n$-th power root in $SL(2, \mathbb{Z}$) is found too.

 We denote iff --- necessary and sufficient condition, e.v. --- eigenvalue.
 Let $\mu_A$ be minimal polynomial of $A$.

 Recall that matrix $A$ is called semisimple if $\mu_A$ is a product of distinct monic irreducible and separable polynomials; if moreover all these irreducible polynomials have degree 1, then $A$ is called split semisimple or diagonalizable.
+The \textit{trace} of a square matrix is the sum of its diagonal entries.